Mahaveer86619/My-Portfolio/README.md

 *   **Animated Intro:** Features a full-screen background with a circular profile picture and a engaging load animation.
 *   **Responsive Design:** Built with Tailwind CSS, ensuring a seamless experience across various devices.
 *   **Interactive Elements:** Uses htmx to provide a smooth and interactive experience.
-*   **API Support:** Includes a RESTful API endpoint to serve resume data in JSON format.
+*   **API Support:** Includes RESTful API endpoints to manage resume data.
-*	**Modular Design:** Each section (projects, experience, education, skills, contacts) is a dedicated route with it's own design.
+*   **Modular Design:** Each section (projects, experience, education, skills, contacts) is a dedicated route with its own design.

 ## Technology Stack
 The portfolio is built with: